o-jasper/o-jasper-luakit-stuff/urltamer/readme.md

 lua-regex(list) match.

 ### The result `result`
+if `result.allow and not result.disallow`, then it is allowed.

-You can do what you want with `result`, only `result.redirect` contains a string if you want to redirect.
+`result.redirect` contains a string if you want to redirect.
 It has to be allowed to do that.

 ## TODO

 * Storing config in SQL and an interface to quickly configure.

 * Make stuff for this:
-  + Adding rules based on user interaction with the pages.

-    Regex golf?
-  + Addblock integration.
   + Handles Cookies?
 Javascript?
   + Proxying?
+  + Caching files, resorting to cache if file not expected to change.
+  + Adding rules based on user interaction with the pages? ("Regex golf?")
+  + Adblock integration.

 * Have a system of reasons.
 I.e. `result.allow = {"blacklist", "late"}`,
   and then later, something might "excuse" *particular* reasons.
   (or fail to excuse)

   Or some other way to keep the overview.

+* Make it a proper package.

+* When it is an image, can we get it only when we reach it?